manGoweb/SpecTools/README.md

 ## Implementation

 After you add SpecTools framework a set of options will become available for most of the UI elements through a spec property.
+Available for iOS and tvOS

 These are:
 * action